Welcome to Transitional Studies at Clover Park Technical College!

 Who Is Eligible?

-- Students who intend toÌýenrollÌýin a college level program and test into ABE classes.
+- Students who intend toÌýenrollÌýin a college level program and test ABE classes.

 - AdultÌýstudents earning their GED or High School diploma